 December would turn out to be a roller coaster ride for Elijah.
 Being in the industry since he was eight years old, he knows movies, but that doesn’t mean he’s seen all of them.
 To rectify this shortcoming, his close friends started a festival to view films that none had seen but were considered classics.

 After watching Butch Cassidy and the Sundance Kid, Elijah was in between films.
 To pass the time, he decided to change the air filter of his loft-style home.
-After climbing to the roof, he carelessly crossed a skylight and fell 15 feet to the concrete floor below.
-Despite being in shock, he took account of his condition and discovered his left hand had been dislocated from the wrist.
-He also suffered a hip fracture.
+After climbing to the roof, he carelessly crossed a skylight and plummeted 15 feet to the concrete floor below.
+Despite being in shock, he took account of his condition and discovered his left hand had been dislocated from the wrist and suffering a hip fracture.

-He immediately called for an ambulance, then phoned Mette-Marie, and in a forced calming voice, alerted her of what happened.
-He received medical care and was told the scaphoid in the wrist is a problematic bone to heal and that he should stop smoking which will help oxygen reach the bone.
+He immediately called for an ambulance, then phoned Mette-Marie, and as calmly as he could, alerted her of what happened.
+He received medical care and was given fentanyl to help with his escalating pain but he was hesitant to take the opioid.
+Before doctors reset Elijah’s wrist, he was administered ketamine and said the experience was like being in a Jodorowsky film.
+The physician informed him that the scaphoid in the wrist is a problematic bone to heal and that he should stop smoking which would help oxygen reach the bone.
 Elijah has been a smoker since he was 18 years old, and he knew it would be a difficult task to accomplish, so he sought out a hypnotherapist, and after two sessions, his nicotine habit was extinguished.